 There are excellent teachers who’ve made the switch to teaching from many walks of life - the financial sector, research scientists, media and marketing, and IT.

 Many of the best teachers are career changers and transfer valuable skills they’ve developed in their industry to the classroom.

 Teaching provides a new challenge

-Louise Hill, 52, is Head of Art at Hastings High School in Burbage, Leicestershire.
+Louise Hill is Head of Art at her school.
 Louise initially studied Fashion & Textiles at university, and began a career as a children’s wear designer.

 Louise stopped work to have a family, but once her children reached school age she began looking for a fresh challenge.
 Louise retrained as a teacher and then worked her way up to become Head of Art at her school.
 She now enjoys the reliability and flexibility that teaching affords her, fitting her career around her family life.

 Here, the National College for Teaching and Leadership address some common questions for over 50s thinking about getting into teaching:

 Can teaching give me a flexible career and a good work/life balance?

 Teaching is a flexible career which offers the option to work part-time and can fit in well with family life.
 If you're keen to achieve a better work-life balance later on in your career, teaching can offer you more time to spend with family and friends.

 Teachers receive more annual leave than many people in other professions, which can provide the flexibility to fit around your personal life.